lcoman/WKA_WLST.py/README.md

 Please find all the full details on my blog: [Well Known Attributes WLST.pλ ](http://leonardsoa.blogspot.com/2020/04/well-known-attributes-wlstp.html)

+##  Disclaimer

+- I don't own production environments - and, no matter what, tests should be done on test environments.
+- I don't own complex environments on my laptop... the best case was an Oracle XE database on a Docker container as the RCU database.
+- Even if I did my tests you should also start with a test of this script on a more mature "test" environment and only when comfortable enough to move to real production.
+- I focused my tests to make sure that scrips run with no issues and that the details printed are relevant.
+I never checked the performance details and what impact the script has on the machine or the domain itself.
+It's a WLST script so should be safe enough but please also do your own tests.
+- The OS-related Python3 scripts have no impact on performance: they move so fast that you don't even have time to blink.
+- No passwords are collected/saved.
+Not even when you need to provide the connection credentials: the value typed in for password will not be echoed back to the console.

 ## How to run the script:

 1. Download the attached (9) files from the WKA_WLST_PY folder and, on your machine, in the same location create an "output" folder.